MohammadParsaTheFirst/Music-Composer/README.md

 # Music-Composer

 This project focuses on recognizing musical notes from given test images using Template Matching and other image processing techniques.
 The goal is to identify the notes and play the corresponding music.
+An interesting point of this project is that the project is implemented in python and also matlab.
+The matlab implementation lies in the `..\Main` directory, while all other files and directories are python implementation of the project.

 ## Project Description